 There has been no real eruption since 1971, so this is a pretty calm volcano (for now).

 If you travel to the north of Japan, you might want to take a look, but in my opinion, there are much better volcanoes than this one that really are worth the travel.

 Elevation: 2,405 ft (ca. 733 meters)

-Mount Usu (有珠山) is a volcano located on the Hokkaido Island and it’s part of the Shikotsu-Toya National Park.
-Along with Showa-shinzan, they are the most important tourists attractions of the park.
+Mount Usu (有珠山) is a volcano located on the Hokkaido Island, and it’s part of the Shikotsu-Toya National Park.
+Along with Showa-shinzan, they are the most important tourist attractions of the park.

 One of its latest eruptions (between March 2000 and September 2001) forced 13,000 residents to evacuate.